turingschool/try-turing/info-application/overview/index.md

 - Your desire to enter into the field of software development
 - Your excitement for working with others
 - Your ability to work through logical challenges
-- Why you feel that Turing the best path for you into this industry
+- Why you feel that Turing is the best path for you into this industry

 If you are not accepted (at any stage in the process), you can reapply in 45 days.